To make a visually compelling and persuasive decision tree PowerPoint slide start with a mind map template.

 - Microsoft PowerPoint25+ Best Free PowerPoint Timeline and Roadmap Templates PPTs for 2020Laura Spencer

-- Microsoft PowerPoint35 Top PowerPoint Flowchart Templates (Infographic Slide Designs)Laura Spencer
+- Microsoft PowerPoint35 Top PowerPoint Flowchart Templates (Infographic Slide Designs for 2020)Laura Spencer

 Learn More About PowerPoint